 - ¼ teaspoon black pepper

 - Prepare the eggplants by peeling strips on their skin.
 Keep the top on.
 Cut a slit in each eggplant without going all the way through.

-- Fill a large bowl with cold water and add 1 tsp salt to the water.
+- Fill a large bowl with cold water and add 1 teaspoon salt to the water.
 Stir and place the eggplants in the salt water.
 Soak them for 30 minutes.

-- Meanwhile, heat 2 tbsp olive oil in a pan over medium heat and saute onion until translucent.
+- Meanwhile, heat 2 tablespoon olive oil in a pan over medium heat and saute onion until translucent.
 Add in minced garlic and cook until golden brown.